(HER)oics: Women's Lived Experiences During The Coronavirus

 Zed (a short film script) Autistic-inclusive.

 A young teacher struggling in her own life has an encounter with one of her special needs high school students that will change one of their lives forever.
-Unfortunately, it might only be hers.

 The Seagull (a short film script)